Demsey McKean

 Demsey McKean (born 25 September 1990) is an Australian professional boxer, former mixed martial arts fighter and former Muay Thai fighter.

 McKean's first major title bout in his career saw him defeat Australian boxer Willie Nasio for the Australian National heavyweight title.
 McKean won the bout by TKO.
 His first introduction into the rankings came after defeating Patrick Eneanya and Jonathan Rice.
-McKean has also been a sparring partner to two time unified world heavyweight champion, Anthony Joshua and interim WBC World heavyweight champion, Dillian Whyte.
+McKean has also been a sparring partner to two-time unified world heavyweight champion Anthony Joshua, and also to interim WBC heavyweight champion Dillian Whyte.

 Early life

 From the age of six, McKean played Rugby union and Rugby League.
 He fell in love with combat sports when he first watched UFC at the age of 19.
 Shortly after, he joined an MMA gym and had his first MMA fight eight months after joining.
 For a couple of years McKean fought in both MMA and Muay Thai with only one defeat in all combat sports.